 This is a bug fix release.

-- Fix multiple vulnerabilities in the LDAP KDC back end.
+- Fix a moderate-severity vulnerability in the LDAP KDC back

 - Administrator experience:

 - Add a new kdb5_util tabdump command to provide